Nadybot/aoauth/README.md

 # aoauth

 aoauth is a JWT-based authentication provider for Anarchy Online.
-A pre-hosted version is available at [https://aoauth.org](https://aoauth.org).
+A pre-hosted version is available at <https://aoauth.org>.

 ## Running

 You can run aoauth yourself either inside a container or outside of one, but you should be running it on a Linux-based operating system.
 I haven't tested running this on Windows or MacOS, it might work, but it might as well not work.

+No matter how you run it, after starting it, you can access aoauth at <http://localhost:4114>.

 ### Using a container